PedroJesusRomeroOrtega/openiddict-with-angular/README.md

 * **AAD**: It's hosted (SaaS) and free for the first 50,000 active users.
 The caveat is that the solution is dependent on Microsoft Azure.
 * **Identity Server**: This is the most popular identity solution in .NET.
 It is no more free after 4 clients in an enterprise environment.
 * **OpenIddict**: It's a library used to create identity servers.
-It's very popular since its free.
+It's very popular since it's free.
 The [OrchardCore](https://github.com/orchardcms/orchardcode) (a SaaS application framework and CMS) uses it.

 This repository provides sample solutions using the _OpenIddict_ library for the following reasons:
 * Not tied to a cloud provider, host the samples where you want.